ccdc-opensource/ansible-role-ccdc-teamcity-agent/README.md

-# Ansible Role: Set up TeamCity agent
+# Ansible Role: Set up TeamCity agents

-Install and configure CCDC TeamCity agent
+Install and configure a number of TeamCity agents

-Applying this role will set up the TeamCity agent on the build machine.
+Applying this role will set up a set of TeamCity agents on the build machine.
 This will download the package and set up a service to start it, as well as configure it to connect to a TeamCity server.

 ## Requirements

-None.
+- lean_delivery.java: to install java on Windows/Linux
+- geerlingguy.homebrew: to install java on MacOS

 ## Role Variables

-local_buildagent_zip_path: /Users/build/teamcity/buildagent-zip
-teamcity_agent_install_dir: string; the installation directory for the TeamCity agent.
-teamcity_agent_server_hostname: string; the host name for the TeamCity server to connect to.
-teamcity_agent_server_port: int; the port on the TeamCity server to use.
+- teamcity_server_url: The url that the teamcity server responds to
-teamcity_agent_hostname: string; the hostname to register the agent on the TeamCity server with.
-teamcity_agent_launchd_label: string; (macOS only) the label for the launchd service for the TeamCity agent.
-teamcity_agent_launchd_filename: string; (macOS only) the file in which to save the launchd service for the TeamCity agent.
+- teamcity_build_username: Name of the local user that will be running the teamcity agent
+- teamcity_build_user_password: Password of the local user that will be running the teamcity agent (only useful on Windows)
+- teamcity_downloaded_buildagent_zip: Where to download the buildAgent.zip file that will be unpacked
+- teamcity_buildagent_zip_url: Where to download the buildAgent.zip file from
+- teamcity_number_of_agents: 4 How many agents to install on a single machine.
+NOTE: The agents will run under the same username.
-teamcity_agent_java_home_macos: string; (macOS only) the Java home directory to use for the TeamCity agent.
+- teamcity_agent_java_home_macos: string; (macOS only) the Java home directory to use for the TeamCity agent.

 ## Dependencies